Black British people: 16th century

-During the later 16th century as well as into the first two decades of the 17th century, 25 people named in the records of the small parish of St. Botolph's in Aldgate are identified as "blackamoors."
+During the later 16th century as well as into the first two decades of the 17th century, 25 people named in the records of the small parish of St. Botolph's in Aldgate are identified as "blackamoors", a popular term at the time used to denote people of a Sub-Saharan African origin.
 In the period of the war with Spain, between 1588 and 1604, there was an increase in the number of people reaching England from Spanish colonial expeditions in parts of Africa.
 The English freed many of these captives from enslavement on Spanish ships.
-They arrived in England largely as a by-product of the slave trade; some were of mixed-race African and Spanish, and became interpreters or sailors.
-American historian Ira Berlin classified such persons as Atlantic Creoles or the Charter Generation of slaves and multi-racial workers in North America.
+They arrived in England largely as a by-product of the slave trade; some were of mixed-race African and Spanish descent, and became interpreters or sailors.
 Slaver John Hawkins arrived in London with 300 captives from West Africa.
 However, the slave trade did not become entrenched until the 17th century and Hawkins only embarked on three expeditions.

-Jacques Francis has been described as a slave by some historians, but described himself in Latin as a "famulus", meaning servant, slave or attendant.
-Francis was born on an island off the coast of Guinea, likely Arguin Island, off the coast of Mauritania.
+Jacques Francis has been described as a slave by some historians, but described himself in Latin as a famulus, meaning servant, slave or attendant.
+Francis was a West African born on an island off the coast of Guinea, likely Arguin Island, off the coast of Mauritania.
 He worked as a diver for Pietro Paulo Corsi in his salvage operations on the sunken St Mary and St Edward of Southampton and other ships, such as the Mary Rose, which had sunk in Portsmouth Harbour.
 When Corsi was accused of theft, Francis stood by him in an English court.
 With help from an interpreter, he supported his master's claims of innocence.
-Some of the depositions in the case displayed negative attitudes towards slaves or black people as witnesses.
+Some of the depositions in the case displayed negative attitudes towards slaves or Black people as witnesses.

 In March 2019 two of the skeletons found on the Mary Rose were found to have Southern European or North African ancestry; one found to be wearing a leather wrist-guard bearing the arms of Catherine of Aragon and royal arms of England is thought to possibly be Spanish or North African, the other, known as "Henry" was thought to also have similar genetic makeup.
-Henry's mitochondrial DNA showed that his ancestry may have came from Southern Europe, the Near East, or North Africa, although Dr Sam Robson from the University of Portsmouth "ruled out" that Henry was black or that he was sub-Saharan African in origin.
+Henry's mitochondrial DNA showed that his ancestry may have came from Southern Europe, the Near East, or North Africa, although Dr Sam Robson from the University of Portsmouth "ruled out" that Henry was Black or that he was sub-Saharan African in origin.
 Dr Onyeka Nubia cautioned that the number of those on board the Mary Rose that had heritage beyond Britain was not necessarily representative of the whole of England at the time, although it definitely was not a "one-off".
 It is thought they are likely to have travelled through Spain or Portugal before arriving in Britain.